Dwijad/Dockerize-Kafka-Connect/README.md

     Default value: connect-status
     Description: The name of the topic where connector and task configuration status updates are stored.

+    Name: REST_HOST_NAME
+    Default value: Hostname of the container
+    Description: The host name for REST server.

     REST_HOST_NAME \
     LISTENER_PORT \
     REST_ADVERTISED_HOST_NAME \